 How long the effects of dental bonding last can vary depending on your specific case (where in your mouth it’s applied) and how it’s maintained (excellent oral hygiene and attending your regularly scheduled dental visits is key).

-To ensure your smile lasts as long as possible, we advise avoiding sugary or acidic foods, as these can wear on your teeth.
+In order to have your smile last as long as possible, we advise avoiding sugary or acidic foods, as these can wear on your teeth.
 Though fruit is good for your health, don't forget to brush and floss your teeth soon after eating them so bacteria or plaque do not have the chance to grow.
 Also refrain from chewing hard candy or ice, biting down too hard or grinding your teeth, since all of these can chip the bonding material.